‘I’m a creep, I’m a weirdo, what the hell am I doing here? I don’t belong here.’

 Mansplainin’ – If men dare to engage in debates with feminist women they often get accused of ‘mansplainin’ ‘, which suggests they are looking down on the woman they are debating with and assuming superiority due to being a man.

-Whatabouttehmenz ?
-As Mark Simpson and I have both observed, this ‘whatabouttehmenz’ insult is used to silence men (and non-feminists in general) when they bring up any disadvantages men face compared to women.
+Whatabouttehmenz ? this ‘whatabouttehmenz’ insult is used to silence men (and non-feminists in general) when they bring up any disadvantages men face compared to women.

-And, again, as Simpson has pointed out, homophobia is not JUST based on misogyny.
+And, again, homophobia is not JUST based on misogyny.
 In the comments on his blog he recently remarked:

 ‘Homophobia is often disguised misogyny.
 But what makes male homosexuality so much fun for all the family, culturally speaking, is that disgust for it can also be disguised misandry — disdained for being too male, and beastly.
 And sometimes it can be just be disdained for reasons that have nothing to do with either.
 Such as tight t-shirts.’